Member-only story

 The dropout layer functions by randomly deactivating a portion of input units during each training update.
 This implies that during forward propagation, certain neurons in the network are ‘dropped out’ or temporarily disregard, along with their associated connections, based on a specific probability.
 The remaining neurons were then rescaled by a factor of (1/(1-droped_rate)) to account for the dropped neurons during training.

-By excluding neurons, the model becomes less dependent on specific ones and encourages the network to acquire more robust and…
+By excluding neurons, the model becomes less dependent on specific ones and encourages the network to acquire more robust and generalizable representations.
+Dropout mitigates the co-adaptation of neurons and diminishes the likelihood of overfitting by introducing noise or randomness into the network.

 --